NEW Party (Mongolia): Ideology

-The NEW Party is a big-tent, catch-all party that leans socially to the right while adopting left-leaning economic policies.
-It positions itself as a popular third-party alternative for Mongolia, with a focus on tackling corruption and the MPP-DP political establishment.
-The party is largely seen by the public as a populist party, as Batzandan, founder of the NEW Party, is a prominent populist figure in Mongolia.
+The NEW Party was a big-tent, catch-all party that leans socially to the right while adopting left-leaning economic policies.
+It positioned itself as a popular third-party alternative for Mongolia, with a focus on tackling corruption and the MPP-DP political establishment.
+The party was largely seen by the public as a populist party, as Batzandan, party founder, was a prominent populist figure in Mongolia.

-The party manifesto, "New Revolution" is made up of 18 key ideas, called the 18 revolutions.
-Out of the 18 revolutions, 9 are focused on economic reforms and the other 9 on political reforms.
-The 5 major "revolutions" proposed by the party are; the Revolution of Justice, Revolution of Wealth Equality, Revolution of Industry, Revolution of Technology, Revolution of Economy and Finance.
+The party manifesto, "New Revolution" was made up of 18 key ideas, called the 18 revolutions.
+Out of the 18 revolutions, 9 were focused on economic reforms and the other 9 on political reforms.
+The 5 major "revolutions" proposed by the party were: the Revolution of Justice, the Revolution of Wealth Equality, the Revolution of Industry, the Revolution of Technology, the Revolution of Economy and Finance.

-According to the party chairman Gantulga, Mongolia's decline stems from the 1992 Constitution, which enabled a de facto two-party system, inefficient governance, political corruption, and environmental decline to take root.
-He also states that "parties without any proper ideology, philosophy, manifesto or principle lead to authoritarianism" and "all of Mongolia's 36 political parties having no manifesto, despite the fall of communism, is a tragedy".
-The party promotes the idea of drafting a new constitution, named the Ikh Zasag, to implement a strong constitutionalist framework and rename the country to "State of Great Mongolia", referencing Mongolia's historic past.
+According to then-party chairman Gantulga, Mongolia's decline stemmed from the 1992 Constitution, which enabled a de facto two-party system, inefficient governance, political corruption, and environmental decline to take root.
+He stated that "parties without any proper ideology, philosophy, manifesto or principle lead to authoritarianism" and "all of Mongolia's 36 political parties having no manifesto, despite the fall of communism, is a tragedy".
+The party promoted the idea of drafting a new constitution, named the Ikh Zasag, to implement a strong constitutionalist framework and rename the country to "State of Great Mongolia", referencing Mongolia's historic past.

 Party officials compared Mongolia's current state to an old UAZ-469 racing against a Japanese Land Cruiser and an American Hummer.